emacsmirror/ytdl/README.md

 (setq ytdl-always-query-default-filename nil)
 ```

-- To avoid confirmation message when using
-`ytdl-delete-last-downloaded-file`, set the value of
-`ytdl-always-ask-delete-confirmation` to nil

 - Set the media player (used by `ytdl-download-open`) by
   changing the variable `ytdl-media-player`.
 Default value is
   `mpv`.